***Age Requirement for Kindergarten enrollment - Children must be 5 years old on or before September 1st of their enrollment year

 Immunizations must be current before registering

-TK/Kindergarten Orientation will be held on Tuesday, February 25, 2020 at 6:00 p.m. in the Multi-Purpose room at Ripona Elementary School.
-Topics covered at the orientation include district placement and attendance policies, transportation, immunization requirements, and documents required for Kindergarten Registration.
+TK/Kindergarten Orientation will not be in person this year.
+Please watch the informational video here for more information.
+Topics covered in the orientation video will include the following: district placement and attendance policies, transportation, immunization requirements, and documents required for Kindergarten Registration.

-TK/Kindergarten Registration will be held on Tuesday, March 10, 2020 from 4:00-7:00 p.m. at Ripona Elementary School.
+TK/Kindergarten Registration will be held in person this year.
+Please follow the steps in the orientation video to prepare your child's documents and bring them to registration on March 8, 2022.
+The event will be held at Park View Elementary, from 4:00-7:00 pm.
 Children are eligible to begin kindergarten if they will be five years old on or before September 1st of their enrollment year.

 Parents enrolling their child in Kindergarten will be given the opportunity to request a school of attendance.
-Children with siblings already enrolled in the requested school will be enrolled first.
+Children with siblings already enrolled in the requested school will be enrolled first as long as their completed registration packets have been submitted by the March 11, 2022 deadline.
 The remainder of the requests will be prioritized by a random drawing.
 Children will be enrolled in the requested school in the order determined by the drawing until the school's capacity is reached.
 Remaining children will be placed on the transfer list for the requested school by random selection and then assigned to schools below capacity.
-Parents who enroll their child after the March 16th deadline will be given the opportunity to request a school of attendance.
+Parents who enroll their child after the March 11th deadline will be given the opportunity to request a school of attendance.
 If the requested school has capacity and there is not a prioritized list for the requested school, the request will be granted.
 If there is a prioritized list for the requested school, the child will be placed at the bottom of the priority list and assigned to a school with capacity.